LukeASB/Basic-Financial-Ticker-Grid/backend/README.md

 # Basic-Financial-Ticker-Grid
 Uses NodeJS with TypeScript to generate two endpoints: /getDeltas and /getSnapshot with the Express package.

+Follows MVC (Model View Controller) architecture.
+Uses Dependency Injection to inject the Model and View where required.

 # How To Start
 - npm install
 - npm start